👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 - Type

-sampleto try the built-in contract, or enter a file path. - View the extracted key terms and JSON output.
+sampleto try the built-in contract, or enter a file path (text, PDF, DOCX, or scanned image). - View the extracted key terms and JSON output.

 - Type